ivanjermakov/hat/README.md

 - Based on [suckless](https://suckless.org/philosophy/) and
 [unix](https://en.wikipedia.org/wiki/Unix_philosophy) philosophies
 - Software should do not more and not less than what users need
     * Every feature is implemented in the most simple and straightforward form: keep it simple, fast, and clear
 - Software is made for users capable of reading and customizing its source code
     * Source code can be read by users in one evening
     * External configuration is not necessary and discouraged
-    * Documentation is not necessary
+    * User manual documentation is not necessary, _hacking_ documentation is encouraged (via [HACKING.md](HACKING.md))
 - Software is meant to be distributed as source code, compiled by users
 - Software is not meant to be developed forever and its final state should be described by its feature set from the beginning
     * Once every feature is implemented, software can be considered complete
 - Software is extended either by users directly or by applying [source code patches](https://en.wikipedia.org/wiki/Patch_(computing)#Source_code_patching), distributed as diff files